cloverdx/cloverdx-server-docker/README.md

 * 8080 - HTTP port of the Server Console and Server's API
 * 8686 - JMX port for monitoring of Server Core
+* 8687 - RMI port for the above Server Core JMX monitoring
-* 8687 - JMX port for monitoring of Worker
+* 8688 - JMX port for monitoring of Worker
+* 8689 - RMI port for the above Worker JMX monitoring

 Used ports need to be published when running the container via the ``-p HOST_PORT:CONTAINER_PORT`` (this maps the inside ``CONTAINER_PORT`` to be visible from the outside as ``HOST_PORT``).
 If you enable additional ports (e.g. 8443 for HTTPS), do not forget to publish them.